YanaSn0/Python/README.md

 ## download.py

-## Download full with custom.
-Using no name saves as video title.
+## Download full with custom name.
+Using no name saves as the video title.
 Also gets thumbnail.

 python download.py YanaSn0w1 full --debug --output-dir ./output